natac13/vegan-recipe-app-redux/notes.md

 try to get hot module reload wokring by setting up .babelrc file
 - had to put NODE_ENV=test (something other than development or undefined) since the .bablerc file will start the react-hmr plugin which throws an error for the testing.

+## Travis CI
+ Any commit or push that I do not want to be built by travisCI I can add [ci skip] to the footer of the commit message.